hutou/tablo/API.md

 - RowType for TextCell cells

-- CellData for DataCell cells
+- Cell::Data::Coords for DataCell cells

 Both have the `value` attribute, which contains the raw data extracted from source.
 Its type is `Tablo::CellType`